 Js

-The #[Js] attribute designates methods that return JavaScript code to be executed on the client-side, providing a way to trigger client-side behavior from server-side actions.
+The #[Js] attribute designates methods that return JavaScript code to be executed on the client-side.
+Methods marked with #[Js] can be called directly from your templates without making a server request.

 Basic usage